MathiasReker/Java-CI-CD/README.md

 - [x] UI test
 - [ ] IT test using JPA

-See the [open issues](https://github.com/MathiasReker/CI-CD/issues) for a full list of proposed features ( and known issues).
+See the [open issues](https://github.com/MathiasReker/CI-CD/issues) for a complete list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions make the open-source community a fantastic place to learn, inspire, and create.
+Any donations you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
+If you have a suggestion to improve this, please fork the repo and create a pull request.
+You can also open an issue with the tag "enhancement".
+Finally, don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)